 End processing Use the Abort directive to terminate processing of the configuration file and return to the command line.
 Use this directive in conditional constructs to stop configuration file processing when Version Manager encounters a certain condition.

 Directive type Operation Directive.
-This directive takes effect when you use any Version Manager command.
-Syntax Abort [exit_code] Enter an integer for the $exit_code$ parameter to set the exit code.
-Default Not applicable Example In this configuration file excerpt, the Abort directive is used conditionally.
+This directive takes effect when you use any Version Manager

+Syntax Abort [exit_code]

+Enter an integer for the exit code parameter to set the exit code.

+Example In this configuration file excerpt, the Abort directive is used conditionally.
 If the user ID does not exist, configuration processing ends: